Home/Reviews/Resale Assessment/Belysa

 Source: URA REALIS, last 12 months.
 Pasir Ris 8 4BR is developer launch median; no sub-sales recorded.

 For a multi-generational family or a household where every child needs a real bedroom plus a helper's room, D1b at $1.74-$1.84M is the cheapest path to a 4-room private condo in central Pasir Ris.
-The footprint is comparable to or smaller than the comp 4-bedrooms — but priced 15-30% lower in absolute terms.
+The footprint is comparable to or smaller than the comp 4-bedrooms, but priced 15-30% lower in absolute terms.

 1,841-1,927 sqft including private roof terraces.
-These are the units with no equivalent at Coco Palms, D'Nest, or Palette — the largest 4-bedroom layouts at any other Pasir Ris private condo top out around 1,470-1,690 sqft.
+These are the units with no equivalent at Coco Palms, D'Nest, or Palette.
+The largest 4-bedroom layouts at any other Pasir Ris private condo top out around 1,470-1,690 sqft.
 At Belysa's recent transaction PSF of $1,304-$1,442, the D1p and D2p variants land in the $2.40M-$2.78M range.

 That price band overlaps with Coco Palms 4-bedroom resales ($2.20M-$2.37M for 1,377-1,474 sqft) and Pasir Ris 8 4-bedroom developer launches ($2.18M-$2.77M for 1,464-1,550 sqft).
 At similar absolute prices, Belysa offers 400-500 additional sqft and a private roof terrace.

 947 sqft.
-15 units total — 4.8% of the development.
+15 units total, 4.8% of the development.
 2 bedrooms, 2 bathrooms, balcony off the living/dining.

-The layout is efficient — the kitchen runs along one wall, the living/dining footprint is generous for a 2-bedroom, and the master accommodates a king bed.
+The layout is efficient.
+The kitchen runs along one wall, the living/dining footprint is generous for a 2-bedroom, and the master accommodates a king bed.
 As a layout it works.

-The data shows the re-pricing in motion: Belysa transacted at $1,200-$1,300 PSF in 2022-2023 (pre-privatisation), $1,300-$1,400 PSF in 2024 (immediately post-privatisation), and $1,400-$1,500 PSF in 2025-2026.
-A 15-20% appreciation over two years — meaningful, but the gap to D'Nest, Palette, and Coco Palms has not fully closed.
-The remaining 8-23% gap should narrow over the next 3-5 years; there is no structural reason it shouldn't.
+The appreciation shows up in the numbers.
+Belysa transacted at $1,200-$1,300 PSF in 2022-2023 (pre-privatisation), $1,300-$1,400 PSF in 2024 (immediately post-privatisation), and $1,400-$1,500 PSF in 2025-2026.
+That is 15-20% over two years, but the gap to D'Nest, Palette, and Coco Palms has not fully closed.
+The remaining 8-23% gap should narrow over the next 3-5 years; there is no reason it shouldn't.

-Renovation Reality
+Renovation reality

-Factor in $80,000-$120,000 for renovation on resale Belysa units — that's what most own-stay buyers budget for a 12-year-old development.
+Factor in $80,000-$120,000 for renovation on resale Belysa units.
+That's what most own-stay buyers budget for a 12-year-old development.

 Item Budget